Investigations for diagnosing cause of infertility

 1. SEMEN ANALYSIS

 The single most important test to evaluate male fertility.
-The following factors are assessed:
+The

 PARAMETER